Bigsby/osing/README.md

 We, intelligent humans, learn from a young age to, do math in base 10, i.e., having 10 distinct digits.
 The computer is a very basic and limitted machine that "knows" very little.
 In fact, it only knows two things: 0 (zeros) and 1 (ones), i.e., 2 digits, i.e., it works in base 2.

-Every thing that is communicated to a from a computer is nothing more than sequences of *zeros* and *ones*.
+Every thing that is communicated to and from a computer is nothing more than sequences of *zeros* and *ones*.
 This means the computer can not count *1, 2, 3, 4, ...*, it has to count *1, 10, 11, 100, ...*., i.e., where the *zeros* and *ones* represent powers of 2, from right to left (but not mandatorily ...).
 For the binary value:
 ```
 10111
 ```
-the decimal convertion could be, if right to left:
+the decimal convertion would be, if right to left:
 ```
     1       1       0       1       1       (binary, base 2)
 2^4x1 + 2^3x1 + 2^2x0 + 2^1x1 + 2^0x1
  16x1 +   8x1 +   4x0 +   2x1 +   1x1 = 27  (decinal, base 10)
 ```
-> In many (there I say most) programming languages, *^* symbol mean *powered by*
+> In many (there I say most) programming languages, the symbol *^* means *powered by*

 Playing with different base arithmetics is fun and a great exercise.
 You''ll find out why programmers mix up Christmas and Halloween.
 It's because:
 ```